 To encourage a smooth transition into Reception we provide a staggered entry programme, which allows the children to adjust gradually to their new surroundings and enables the adults working with them to begin to get to know them better.
-The transition dates for your child are given in your personalised letter included in your pack.
+The transition dates for your child are in your personalised letter included in your pack.

-DATE ARRANGEMENTS Friday 28 th June, Stay and Play Session - you and your child come into school in morning a small group.
-During this 45-minute session, your child's teacher will get to know you and your child and ensure that your child is comfortable in their new learning environment.
+DATE ARRANGEMENTS ANNAINGEIVIEIVIS Friday 27 th June Stay and Play Session - you and your child come into school in a small group.
+During this session, your child's teacher will get to know you and your child and ensure that your child is comfortable in their new learning environment.
 This is also an opportunity for you and your child to meet their new teacher, their Learning Support Assistant and some of their new classmates and have lots of fun.
-Your designated time is given in your personalised letter included in your pack.
-Wednesday 3 rd Come and Play Session - During this 45 minutes session your July, morning child's teacher will get to know your child better and your child will have the opportunity to explore their learning environment independently of you, with some of their new friends.
-Parents can enjoy refreshments in the hall and a chat with members of the school community whilst the children are in class - so you aren't too far away!
+Your designated time is in your personalised letter included in your pack.
+Wednesday 2 nd Come and Play Session - During this session your child's July teacher will get to know your child better and your child will have the opportunity to explore their learning environment independently of you, with some of their new friends.
+Parents can enjoy refreshments in the hall and a chat with members of the school community whilst the children are in class - so you will not be too far away!
 Your designated time is in the personalised letter in your pack.
-Tuesday 3 rd Home visits- Your child's class teacher and learning support September and assistant will come to visit you and your child at home.
-This is afternoons from an opportunity for school staff to get to know your child Wednesday 4 th - better, in the place where they feel most comfortable.
-They Friday 6 th will talk to you and your child to find out all about your child's September interests and pre-school experiences.
+Tuesday 2 nd Home visits- Your child's class teacher and learning support September and assistant will come to visit you and your child at home.
+This is Wednesday 3 rd an opportunity for school staff to get to know your child September better, in the place where they feel most comfortable.
+They will talk to you and your child to find out all about your child's interests and pre-school experiences.
 Your designated time is in the personalised letter in your pack.
-Wednesday 4 th All children will start school at 8:30am and stay until - Friday 6 th 12:30pm.
+Thursday 4 th All children will start school at 8:30am and stay until and Friday 5 th 12:30pm.
 This will enable the children to meet all of their September classmates and become familiar with the Reception routines.
 They will also be able to have lunch and develop an understanding of the lunch hall routines.
-Monday 9 th This will be the children's first full day they will experience a September full day in Reception and begin to learn all of the routines.
+Monday 8 th This will be the children's first full day they will experience a September full day in Reception and begin to learn all of the routines.
 They will start at 8:30am and the day will finish at 3:15pm.